TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

 # Configuration Parameters

- - Default mac port can be changed by modifying the `DEFAULT_INTERFACE_INDEX` from the `qosapp_misc.h`.
+ - Default MAC port can be changed by modifying the `DEFAULT_INTERFACE_INDEX` from the `qosapp_misc.h`.

  - EST Schedule (Input parameters)